 - 1 part sugar

 This recipe isn’t for ayurvedic gulkand.
 I liked the taste of store-bought gulkand, so this was my inspiration.
-And as I had found just some last pink and yellow roses in the garden and as gulkand isn’t cooked, I thought I’d just make raw rose petal jam. 🙂
+I just ground fresh rose petals and sugar in a mortar and made raw rose petal jam. 🙂

 … till the paste looks like jam.